UnderscoreOfficial/django-ecommerce-group-project/README.md

 Universal app features, that don't fit into the other apps.
 Like loading universal templates or a global context processer.

+## authentication:

+This app is responsible for managing user authentication.
+It typically includes views and templates for user registration, login, and logout.

 ## products:

 This app is responsible for managing products and their attributes, such as name, description, price, and image.
 It typically includes models for products and related objects, such as categories and tags, and views and templates for displaying and searching for products.